 Then the next generation.
 Alfred Woodhead (Benjamin's son) was born 22 July 1848.
 On His marriage certificate he names his mother as Sarah Taylor.
 Years of looking for Sarah was found to be rather elusive.
 I did find a marriage for Sarah and Benjamin and sent for the certificate, certain this was them, in the hope of finding Sarah's Father and maybe getting a lead on the family.
 However when the certificate came I found that Benjamin's occupation was incorrect, his father's name was Joseph and not John, and his occupation was also different, to top it off I found that Ben was illiterate and signed with an X.

 After Ben's first wife died he remarried Sarah Clarke.
-I sent for this certificate which had all the correct details as I knew them, Benjamin Woodhead, joiner, his father John, Dyer and he signed his name.
+I sent for this certificate which had all the correct details as I knew them, Benjamin Woodhead, joiner, his father John, a dyer, and he signed his name.